quangtran2796/asic_data_buffer/README.md

 A system used to buffer the high rate data stream of an ASIC and synchronize the transfer process between FPGA and the host PC.
 The gold of the system is to store all the data of the ASIC on the host PC without any loss.

 ## Description
 The system contains a data generator IP core that generates the data stream and writes it in a configurable way to the DRAM.
 This generator is simulating the real data stream from the ASIC and could be replaced by the ASIC data later.
-In Addition, a host PC runs the PCI drivers of Xilinx to read the data back from the DRAM.
+In addition, a host PC runs the PCI drivers of Xilinx to read the data back from the DRAM.
 Finally, a memory generator interface (MIG) is used to manage the memory access from the IP core and the host PC.

 ## Project Architecture
 The project is composed of following parts: